rkgtech/gigaspaces-sbp-jekyll/moving-into-production-checklist.markdown

 See below examples of JVM settings recommended for applications that might generate large number of temporary objects.
 In such situations you afford long pauses due to garbage collection activity.

 {% tip %}
- In case your JVM is throwing an OutOfMemoryException, the JVM process should be restarted. you need to add this property to your JVM setting:
+In case your JVM is throwing an 'OutOfMemoryException', the JVM process should be restarted. you need to add this property to your JVM setting:
 SUN -XX:+HeapDumpOnOutOfMemoryError -XX:OnOutOfMemoryError="kill -9 %p"
 JROCKIT -XXexitOnOutOfMemory
 {% endtip %}